Home

 develop an appreciation for physical science.

-be able to demonstrate push/pull with an object of their choice
+be able to demonstrate push/pull with an object of their choice.

-be able to demonstrate gravity with an object of their choice.
+demonstrate gravity with an object of their choice.

 Standards Alignment